 Read by Ed Cooper Clarke

 The lover of Louis XI, King of France, is taken from his luxurious apartments in Poissy and thrown into the Tower of London ...
 Except that he hasn't been taken, he's been given away to King Henry III.
 Also, he's an elephant.

 This sexy little volume contains 22 tales of love, lust and loss and is the perfect gift if you forgot Valentine's Day, or indeed for anyone you love.
 You can buy it for £9.99 (inc. UK P&P) here.

 "This book is designed expressly for romantic cynics and cynical romantics.
-Be careful who catches you reading it – your intentions might
+Be careful who catches you reading it – your intentions might be misinterpreted.

 Explore role-play gone wrong, goldfish that eat loneliness, and a very literal leap into the unknown.
 Old love, cold love, true love, new love, dead love, we’re through love – making babies and making whoopee, disappointment and contentment, playing at home, playing away or just playing; missed chances and new romances: everything from first conversation to last breath, strange journeys and stranger destinations."